Zeeeepa/xyops/docs/users.md

 xyOps records account-related activity in a per-user security log and a system-wide activity log.

 - User security log: Includes actions like login, profile updates, password changes, notices/warnings, and IP/user-agent metadata.
-Viewable in the UI under Security Log”.
+Viewable in the UI under Security Log".
 - System activity log: A broader audit log for all system actions (admin-facing).
 - Parsed user agents: The UI shows friendly user agent strings when available.

 Logout All Sessions:

 - Users can invalidate all their other sessions after entering their current password.
 The current session remains active.
-- Admins can force a “Logout All Sessions” for any user.
+- Admins can force a "Logout All Sessions" for any user.
 This also sends a summary email if sessions were terminated.

 ## Admin Tasks